faustinozanetto/doodle-together/README.md

 - ✅ [Node.js](https://nodejs.org/) installed
 - ✅ [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) package manager installed
-- ✅ A [Redis](https://redis.io/) database is needed in order the project to work.
+- ✅ A [Redis](https://redis.io/) database is needed in order for the project to work.

 ## 📦 Installation